Red Hen Publications

 He does not survive to return to Hogwarts.

 Slughorn, meanwhile is thoroughly frightened by the implications of Regulus’s questions.
 And his subsequent disappearance and rumored death only makes it worse.
 He also remembers just what kind of questions Tom had been asking back in the mid-’40s.
 He is certainly bright enough to put 2+2 together.
+He spends the next year dithering, and if Albus also starts aking inconvenient questions, he’s done.

 The fact that Snape takes up the post of Potions Master at Hogwarts in September of the following year, is in itself, suggestive